 President and CEO of the New Jersey Chamber of Commerce

 Veteran banker Thomas A. Bracken became the New Jersey Chamber of Commerce’s president and CEO in February of 2011.
 Mr. Bracken served as chairman of the New Jersey Chamber of Commerce’s Board of Directors from 2005 to 2007 and has been involved with the Chamber for more than 30 years.

 He has four decades of experience in the banking and financial services industry, serving previously as president of TriState Capital Bank’s New Jersey operation, based in Princeton.
 Prior to that, he was president and CEO of Sun Bancorp, Inc. from 2001 to 2007.
 He also held executive positions with First Union Bank.
 He is a former chairman of the Economic Development Corporation of Trenton and a former chairman of the New Jersey Bankers Association.

-Mr. Bracken, a Bucknell graduate, is currently the chairman of the Finance Committee of the Cancer Institute of New Jersey Foundation; the chairman of the New Jersey Alliance for Action Foundation; and the vice chairman of the Foundation for New Jersey Public Broadcasting.
-He also serves on the board of Public Media NJ, the newly-formed nonprofit company that manages NJTV.
+Mr. Bracken, a Bucknell graduate, is currently the chairman of the Finance Committee of the Cancer Institute of New Jersey Foundation; and the chairman of the New Jersey Alliance for Action Foundation.
+He previously served as the vice chairman of the Foundation for New Jersey Public Broadcasting.

 Mr. Bracken resides in Skillman, New Jersey.